AdobeDocs/experience-manager-document-security.en/help/using/installing-configuring-aemdsext.md

    >[!NOTE]
    >
-   >`AUTO_APPLY_POLICY_ALLOW_UN PROTECTED_SAVE` option is useful when you want to remind customers to protect all documents without forcing them to do so.
+   >The `AUTO_APPLY_POLICY_ALLOW_UN PROTECTED_SAVE` option is useful when you want to remind customers to protect all documents without forcing them to do so.
 It is also useful when you know that users create documents while disconnected from the network.
 You do not want to prevent them from creating and saving documents.

 1. Save the modified file to the same directory that contains the original MSI file.